vjekob/fwi/README.md

 # ... and implementing interfaces with enums

 Enums are implicit factories.
 By binding interfaces to enums, we can simplify code by skipping factories.

+# Further improvement

+Replacing `StrMenu` with a page that presents the enum.
+Also, making enum extensible.